Of late I have found myself volunteering to do stuff I really would probably rather not do.

 I have helped out at school fairs, joined the PTA and recently went on a school trip with Seth’s preschool.

-I don’t know how I end up in these situations, I just find myself going “yeah why not” before my brain engages.
+I don’t know how I end up in these situations, I just find myself going “yeah why not”

 Anyway, I digress.
 I think I partly volunteered because I anticipated it would be like one of those well planned, all in, absolute tours type of things.